 A proxy forwarder application deals with forwarding SNMP messages.
 There are four basic types of messages which a proxy forwarder application may need to forward.
-These are grouped according to the PDU type contained in a message, or according to whether a report indication is contained in the message.
+These are grouped according to the class of PDU type contained in a message.
 The four basic types of messages are:

-- Those containing PDU types which were generated by a command generator application (for example, Get, GetNext, GetBulk, and Set PDU types).
-These deal with requesting or modifying information located within a particular context. - Those containing PDU types which were generated by a notification originator application (for example, SNMPv2-Trap and Inform PDU types).
-These deal with notifications concerning information located within a particular context. - Those containing a Response PDU type.
-Forwarding of Response PDUs always occurs as a result of receiving a response to a previously forwarded message. - Those containing a report indication.
-Forwarding of report indications always occurs as a result of receiving a report indication for a previously forwarded message.
+- Those containing Read-Class or Write-Class PDU types (for example, Get, GetNext, GetBulk, and Set PDU types).
+These deal with requesting or modifying information located within a particular context. - Those containing Notification-Class PDU types (for example, SNMPv2-Trap and Inform PDU types).
+These deal with notifications concerning information located within a particular context. - Those containing a Response-Class PDU type.
+Forwarding of Response PDUs always occurs as a result of receiving a response to a previously forwarded message. - Those containing Internal-Class PDU types (for example, a Report PDU).
+Forwarding of Internal-Class PDU types always occurs as a result of receiving an Internal-Class PDU in response to a previously forwarded message.